Format of the COMPASS Test

 The ESL Test includes questions covering Reading, Listening, and Grammar and usage areas.
 This is a test, generally, administered to foreign students to check their English language skills as required for day-to-day as well as academic lives.

-To learn further about what is on a COMPASS test, you may visit http://www.act.org/compass/sample/index.html.
+To learn further about this test, you may visit http://www.act.org/compass/sample/index.html.
 You can also download sample questions here for all the test sections.

 While learning about the test, another important point to note is that all COMPASS tests are untimed.
 Hence, you may take your own time to complete the tests, and are less pressurized while giving the test.